 - Check your site Audit and find 2 issues that you can start working on right away

-- Set an SEO goal for next couple of weeks, such as to improve your posting frequency
+- Set an SEO goal for the next couple of weeks, such as to improve your posting frequency

 - Start using the tips presented in this lesson to improve your site score and authority over the next month